sachinym/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 ### Task 2.6: Run the streaming job to ingest order data

 1. View the **Overview** page for the **ingest-orders** Stream Analytics job, and on the **Properties** tab review the **Inputs**, **Query**, **Outputs**, and **Functions** for the job.
 If the number of **Inputs** and **Outputs** is 0, use the **&#8635; Refresh** button on the **Overview** page to display the **orders** input and **FactTable** output.
-2. Select the **&#9655; Start** button, and start the streaming job now.
+2. Select the **&#9655; Start job** button, and start the streaming job now.
 Wait until you are notified that the streaming job started successfully.
 3. Re-open the cloud shell pane and re-run the following command to submit another 100 orders.

     ```